baranovskypd/goodpress/README.md

 <!-- badges: end -->

 The goal of goodpress is to post to Wordpress from R Markdown.
 This is mostly a prototype since I don’t use Wordpress myself.
+I need the prototype for a course. :smile\_cat:

 **Important disclaimer**: I don’t use Wordpress, so I am not sure you should trust me.
-You are welcome to volunteer to take over this package/concept.
+You are welcome to volunteer to take over this package/concept, but please tell me about it so I can add a link to your package.

 ## Installation